DSK Shivajians FC: Stadium

 The club used Balewadi Sports Complex Stadium as their home ground for the matches of I-League, and Pune Football League.
 The stadium has a capacity of nearly 10,000 spectators.

 The club trained at the DSK Dream City Football Fields in Loni Kalbhor.

 Kit manufacturers and shirt sponsors

 Notable players

 For all current and former notable players of DSK Shivajians with a Wikipedia article, see: DSK Shivajians FC players.

 Past internationals

+The following foreign player(s) of DSK Shivajians, have been capped at senior/youth international level.
+Years in brackets indicate their spells at the club.